tensorwerk/hangar-py/docs/faq.rst

       >>> print(co)  # or any other operation
       PermissionError: Unable to operate on past checkout objects which have been closed.
 No operation occurred.
 Please use a new checkout.

-   The last bit i’ll leave you with is a note on context managers and performance (how we handle record data safety and effectively
+   The last bit I’ll leave you with is a note on context managers and performance (how we handle record data safety and effectively

    .. seealso::